Thai Sticky rice is a staple in Northern Thai cuisine and can now be enjoyed in your own home using common kitchen tools.

 - Have rice in a mound then flattened to cook evenly.
 Use the same bowl you soaked the rice in and dome it.

-- Bring water to a boil then lower to a gentle boil.
-After 10 minutes flip rice over and cook for an additional 7-10 minutes or until rice is soft and sticky.
+- Bring water to a boil, then lower to a gentle boil.
+After 10 minutes flip rice over on the splatter guard and cook for an additional 7-10 minutes or until rice is soft and sticky.
 If using more than 1 cup of rice, you will need a longer cooking time.

 Notes